carlospuenteg/Spacewar-2D/README.md

 - Fixed some errors with the map boundaries
 - Changed it so it doesn't lag when the game ends
 - Added new sound effects, since the original ones were corrupted
-- Added so that if both players die at the same time, there's a tie
+- If both players die at the same time, there's a tie
 - Other minor changes, like the font